-Top-ranked Jayhawks the class of college basketball among teams with toughest schedules so far
+Top-ranked Kansas among college basketball teams with toughest schedules so far

 As a result, no one associated with this team believes the unbeaten Jayhawks have come anywhere close to playing their best basketball yet.

-“Yeah.
-We definitely haven’t,” said senior guard Lagerald Vick after Saturday’s win over Villanova.
+“Yeah, we definitely haven’t,” said senior guard Lagerald Vick after Saturday’s win over Villanova.
 “But we’ve had different guys step up different nights.
 We’ve got to keep learning and keep practicing.
 We’ll get there.
 Next man up.
 We practice and go over situations like this and we just have to stay prepared.”

 Added KU coach Bill Self: “I don’t think we’ve played great, by any stretch, but we played a lot better today (vs. Villanova) than we’ve been practicing.
 So I’m optimistic, very, leaving out of here knowing that there is a gear we can get to that hasn’t been apparent on a daily basis and we’ve got to get more consistent with that, but I like our team.”